 Weekly Technical Indicators: [See EWG weekly technical indicators chart]

-The weekly MACD line is above its signal line since December 16, 2016.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is relatively high, but getting smaller.
-It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
+The weekly MACD line is below its signal line since February 2, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See EWG short-term trend chart]

 A short-term uptrend had started on June 28, 2018 at 29.32 and reached 30.70 on July 6, 2018.
 EWG gained -1.38 points, or -4.71%, in 8 days.
 Price is near the trend high.

 Daily Technical Indicators: [See EWG daily technical indicators chart]

 Daily technical indicators are neutral.
 During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
 Such crossover is considered a bullish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Lane's Stochastic help.